 On the last day of the year a century ago, these ads and articles appeared in the Star-Telegram:

-Fort Worth was about to get two new bridges: the West 7th Street bridge (to be replaced in 2013) and the Paddock viaduct on North Main Street.
+Fort Worth was about to get two new bridges: the West 7th Street bridge (replaced in 2014) and the Paddock viaduct on North Main Street.

 Houston Street was about to be paved.